-\bigcirc > Globally, we conduct a diligence and risk assessment The breadth and diversity of our business is reflected in our process for all third parties we work with, in part to ensure supply chain, which involved approximately 14,700 suppliers our conducting business with them does not violate our zero in 2023.
-Approximately 1,700 are direct material suppliers tolerance approach to ABAC.
-This includes real-time screening ranging from basic chemicals and naturally derived materials against sanction, restricted and denied party lists, including such as gelatin, to high-end systems and consumables for sanctions for corruption, trade, human rights, and environmental biopharmaceuticals or specialized components for cell and topics for all suppliers, agents and customers.
-Suppliers are gene therapy production. additionally screened for adverse media coverage.
+process for all third parties we work with, in part to ensure our conducting business with them does not violate our zero tolerance approach to ABAC.
+This includes real-time screening against sanction, restricted and denied party lists, including sanctions for corruption, trade, human rights, and environmental topics for all suppliers, agents and customers.
+Suppliers are additionally screened for adverse media coverage.

-Based on the results of the risk assessment, we may request To manage supply chain complexity and mitigate ESG risks, our our suppliers to make additional disclosures or take training.
-In Procurement Team includes category managers and site-based some cases, we may prohibit suppliers from conducting business buyers. \bigcirc > They develop and implement category strategies with Lonza based on the results of the risk assessment.
-In 2023. and manage the selection of suppliers and negotiation of terms on behalf of our divisions and enabling functions.
-This approach 0.32% of direct, new suppliers (or direct suppliers who were newly created in SAP) were considered high risk for corruption. enables us to embed responsible sourcing criteria across our business relationships.
-All activities are based on our Procurement Third parties are blocked from all transactions in our enterprise Policy, which was enhanced in 2023 with the fundamental resource planning (ERP) system until a satisfactory conclusion principles of responsible sourcing.
-A Responsible Sourcing of the due diligence process and risk assessment.
-All third party Standard Operating Procedure (SOP) was implemented to provide diligence processes are managed via integrated systems.
-For more detailed guidance for the program's implementation.
+Based on the results of the risk assessment, we may request our suppliers to make additional disclosures or take training.
+In some cases, we may prohibit suppliers from conducting business with Lonza based on the results of the risk assessment.
+In 2023.
+0.32% of direct, new suppliers (or direct suppliers who were newly created in SAP) were considered high risk for corruption.

-more details on overall supply chain due diligence, please see the Responsible Supply Chain section.
+Third parties are blocked from all transactions in our enterprise resource planning (ERP) system until a satisfactory conclusion of the due diligence process and risk assessment.
+All third party diligence processes are managed via integrated systems.
+For more details on overall supply chain due diligence, please see the Responsible Supply Chain section.

-We also conduct risk assessments related to compliance with our ABAC policies and procedures when there is an internal transactions and other factors related to the allegation. \bigcirc In 2023, we conducted one such assessment and implemented controls to mitigate the identified risk.
-ABAC training for certain employees in the location where the risk was identified.
+We also conduct risk assessments related to compliance with our ABAC policies and procedures when there is an internal report of related wrongdoing.
+This includes a review of transactions and other factors related to the allegation. $\bigcirc$ In 2023, we conducted one such assessment and implemented controls to mitigate the identified risk. < This included additional ABAC training for certain employees in the location where the risk was identified.